-It can be scary to witness your parent becoming more and more forgetful as he ages, but how can you tell if it’s age-related memory lapses or if it’s something more serious, such as Alzheimer’s?
+It can be scary to witness your parent becoming more and more forgetful as he or she ages, but how can you tell if it’s age-related memory lapses or if it’s something more serious, such as Alzheimer’s?

 While there are other types of dementia, Alzheimer’s disease is the most common type and is divided into three stages.
 Here is the breakdown of the stages to help you understand when it might be time to look for additional help for your parent.